Njai: History

 Europeans first arrived in the Indonesian archipelago in the 16th century, and in 1602 the Dutch East India Company was established to ensure Dutch domination of the spice trade.
 The Europeans established small settlements, and in many of them the European residents were all men.
 Without contact with Dutch women, they began turning to their female slaves (mostly originating from Sulawesi, Bali, and outside the archipelago) for sexual services.
 By 1620 the habit had become so prevalent that Governor-General Jan Pieterszoon Coen passed a law forbidding Dutchmen from keeping concubines.
 To prevent a relapse, Coen began bringing orphans from the Netherlands, termed compagniesdochters, to become wives of company employees.
 The program, however, had little effect, as the company could not keep up with the demand.
 There were also concerns that these women were only accepting marriage for personal gain and that they would attempt to draw their husbands back to the Netherlands – and out of the employment of the Dutch East Indies Company.

 In the 1650s, Governors-General Carel Reyniersz and Joan Maetsuycker began promoting interracial marriage between Dutchmen and indigenous women, who were thought to be less greedy and less likely to ask their husbands to leave the Indies.
 The Eurasian daughters of these marriages proved to be popular targets of affections, as marriage to one could help men improve their social position.
 Many men, however, were unable to marry them, as they generally sought persons already in a position of power.
 Instead, it was more common for Dutchmen to take Asian women as their partners, as they could not marry without the company's permission and would not be repatriated if they married a non-Christian.

-When the British took control of the Indies in 1812, they were shocked by the practices of concubinage, interracial marriages, and slavery in the Indies.
+When the British took control of the Indies in 1812, they were shocked to find the practice of concubinage, interracial marriage, and slavery.
 They attempted to force all elements of Indies society to live in accordance with British morals.
-However, they were unable to eliminate the keeping of njais, and, indeed, some Englishmen kept a njai of their own.
+However, they were unable to eliminate the keeping of njais, and, indeed, some British men kept a njai of their own.